Abby Wambach: Personal life

 Beginning in December 2015, Wambach came out against men's coach Jürgen Klinsmann and dual national players playing for the United States men's national soccer team.
 "The way that he has brought in a bunch of these foreign guys is not something I believe in wholeheartedly.
 I don't believe in it.
 I don't believe in it in my heart."
 A couple of members of the men's national team rebuked her for the criticism.
 Mix Diskerud, who was born in Norway to an American mother, was perhaps the most vocal in suggesting she "think about who you try to disenfranchise."
 She reaffirmed her criticism during an interview released in October 2016, stating, "It's just my opinion, and I'm entitled to that.
 It feels a little bit odd to me that you have some guys that have never lived in the United States that play for the United States because they were able to secure a passport.
 To me, that just feels like they weren't able to make it for their country and earn a living, so they're coming here."

-Substance abuse and DUI arrest

 Wambach was arrested for driving under the influence of intoxicants (DUII) after being pulled over by Portland police on April 2, 2016, to which she pleaded guilty.
 Following the incident, automaker MINI pulled a commercial featuring Wambach.
 In her autobiography, which was released several months after the incident, Wambach wrote that she had abused prescription drugs and alcohol for many years and had been sober since her April arrest.